hypericum-ai/doodl/web/docs/charts/contour.md

 :::

 The `n_colors` parameter is of particular interest with contour plots.
-The number of colors chosen determines the number of equi-valent lines on the plot.
+The number of colors chosen determines the number of lines of points with equal value on the plot.
 The followiing three plots have 10, 20 and 100 for `n_colors`, respectively:

 <span class='doodl-chart' id='contour_1'></span>